ssshake/console4kids/readme.txt

 USAGE

 files_to_notes			./files_to_notes FILENAME		Converts MD5 of file to notes
-files_to_notes_recurse
 install-dependancies

+runprogram			Runs main program talk-to-compute			“AI” TTS and text input conversation with computer computer-speak			Simple program to have a Q&A over TTS with Computer

-mario_beep			Mario 3 theme song using beep mario_test			Mario 1 theme song using sox, without proper delay notes				Sample using sox playnote			./playnote C3				Plays a single note runprogram			Runs main program star_wars			Plays star wars song in beep talk_2_computer			“AI” TTS and text input conversation with computer tetris_beep			Plays tetris song in beep voice_test			TTS/Text Input sample piano				A basic piano and easy to read program
+notes				Sample using sox
+playnote			./playnote C3				Plays a single note piano				A basic piano and easy to read program

+starwars.beep			Plays star wars song in beep mario.beep			Mario 3 theme song using beep tetris.beep			Plays tetris song in beep

+starwars_telnet			Watch the entire Star Wars movie in ASCII over telnet